rsdoiel/antenna/journalism.md

 date: 2025-07-10, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated July 13 at 1:57 p.m.</em>
 Comedy might be the best remedy, but how many jokes can be made before the well runs dry?
-Since its arrival to the Westwood stage June 26, “The Reservoir” has entertained audiences with its lighthearted humor and heartfelt intentionality, despite unfortunately skimming over devastating topics.

 <br>